Rep. Lisa C. McClain Sells Eaton Corporation, PLC (NYSE:ETN) Shares

 - Sold $1,001 – $15,000 in shares of BHP Group (NYSE:BHP) on 10/31/2025.

-The company also recently announced a quarterly dividend, which was paid on Friday, November 21st.
-Investors of record on Thursday, November 6th were paid a dividend of $1.04 per share.
-The ex-dividend date was Thursday, November 6th.
-This represents a $4.16 dividend on an annualized basis and a dividend yield of 1.3%.
+The company also recently declared a quarterly dividend, which was paid on Friday, November 21st.
+Investors of record on Thursday, November 6th were paid a $1.04 dividend.
+The ex-dividend date of this dividend was Thursday, November 6th.
+This represents a $4.16 annualized dividend and a dividend yield of 1.2%.
 Eaton’s payout ratio is presently 41.60%.

-In other Eaton news, Director Gerald Johnson bought 200 shares of Eaton stock in a transaction on Tuesday, November 18th.
-The stock was bought at an average price of $339.89 per share, with a total value of $67,978.00.
-Following the completion of the acquisition, the director owned 400 shares in the company, valued at $135,956.
-The trade was a 100.00% increase in their ownership of the stock.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Insiders acquired a total of 500 shares of company stock valued at $174,389 in the last three months.
-Corporate insiders own 0.30% of the company’s stock.
+In other news, Director Gerald Johnson bought 200 shares of Eaton stock in a transaction dated Tuesday, November 18th.
+The shares were bought at an average price of $339.89 per share, for a total transaction of $67,978.00.
+Following the purchase, the director owned 400 shares of the company’s stock, valued at approximately $135,956.
+This trade represents a 100.00% increase in their ownership of the stock.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Insiders acquired 500 shares of company stock worth $174,389 over the last three months.
+0.30% of the stock is currently owned by company insiders.

 About Representative McClain